Website icon Xpert.Digital

 Despite the promising outlook, the energy storage market in Europe faces a number of challenges that could slow growth:

-1. Lack of targets: Clear political guidelines are missing, especially at EU level.
-A binding strategy for energy storage could stimulate investment and innovation.
+1. Lack of targets: Clear political guidelines are lacking, particularly at the EU level.
+A binding strategy for energy storage could boost investment and innovation.

-2. Double taxation: In some countries, energy storage is taxed twice, reducing its economic viability.
+2. Double taxation: In some countries, energy storage systems are taxed twice, which reduces their economic viability.

-3. Restrictive network policy: Complex regulations and a lack of incentives hinder the expansion of hybrid systems that combine energy storage and renewable energy sources.
+3. Restrictive grid policy: Complex regulations and a lack of incentives hinder the expansion of hybrid systems that combine energy storage and renewable energy sources.

-A comprehensive EU electricity storage strategy could help.
-“In order to exploit the full potential of renewable energies, the aim should be to have at least 200 gigawatts of installed storage capacity by 2030,” emphasizes SolarPower Europe.
+A comprehensive EU electricity storage strategy could provide a solution.
+"To fully exploit the potential of renewable energies, at least 200 gigawatts of installed storage capacity should be targeted by 2030," emphasizes SolarPower Europe.

 Technological innovations and cost reductions